google-research/google-research/simple_probabilistic_programming/README.md

 pip install edward2
 ```

+Edward2 supports two backends: TensorFlow (the default) and NumPy.
+Installing
-Installing `edward2` does not automatically install or update
+`edward2` does not automatically install or update TensorFlow or NumPy.
+We
-TensorFlow.
-We recommend installing it via `pip install tensorflow` or `pip
+recommend installing TensorFlow via `pip install edward2[tensorflow]` or
-install tensorflow-gpu`.
+`pip install edward2[tensorflow_gpu]`.
 See TensorFlow’s
 [installation instructions for details](https://www.tensorflow.org/install/).
 You may need to use TensorFlow's nightly package (`tf-nightly`).
+Alternatively,
+install NumPy via `pip install edward2[numpy]`.

 ## 1. Models as Probabilistic Programs